 In a different video, Carl Haavaldsen claimed to be co-designers of the HugeYield with Tatiana Toganel (Youtube Link), and claims the owner of HugeYield is Larry Lawrence.

 Further search dug up that Carl Haavaldsen was pushing something else called "UltaMex" along with Tatiana Toganel as well (Youtube Link) as recently as November 2011.

 Researching this Carl Haavaldsen reveals extensive history in network marketing.
 He claims in an UltaMex video that he had been in MLM for 26 years (or so).
 Searching AdlandPro, a community of MLMers, shows over THREE THOUSAND results with Carl Haavaldsen's name on it, pushing every sort of MLM or scheme in the past decade or two.
-He seem to switch schemes as often as he switch outfits.
+He seems to switch schemes as often as he switches outfits.